 Besides preparing Android virtual machines for testing, you also need to configure TestComplete.
 For detailed information on this, see Preparing Test Computers and TestComplete for Android Testing.

 Also, it is recommended to prepare your Android application for testing and test it as an Open Application.
-For complete information, see Instrumenting Android Applications - Overview.
+For complete information, see Preparing Android Applications.